Australians in Hong Kong

-There are over 100,000 Australians in Hong Kong, with most being Chinese Australians (or Hong Kong Australians).
-Many Hong Kong Australians hold dual citizenship of Australia and Hong Kong.
-Although, some are non-Chinese Asian or White Hong Kong people.
-Australian business people are based in the city, which is an important financial centre and is also seen as a gateway to the China market.
+There are over 100,000 Australians in Hong Kong, with most being ethnic Chinese Australians or Hong Kong Australians.
+Many Hong Kong Australians, regardless of ethnic or national background, hold dual status of Australian citizenship and Hong Kong permanent residency — of which such Hong Kong permanent residents may or may not concurrently be nationals of the PRC.
+Australian business people are based in the territory, which is an important financial centre and is also seen as a gateway to the China market.

 Australia has a Consulate-General in Hong Kong, located on the 23rd floor of Harbour Centre (海港中心) in Wan Chai.
 Australian Consulate-General Hong Kong.
-However, Chinese authorities treat dual nationals, one of which is Chinese or Hong Kong, solely as Chinese nationals and bar them from receiving foreign consular assistance while in Chinese territory.
+However, Chinese authorities treat dual nationals possessing Chinese nationality solely as Chinese nationals and bar them from receiving foreign consular assistance while in Chinese territory.
 A Hong Konger who acquires another nationality after the transfer of Hong Kong in 1997 retains Chinese nationality.
-Dual nationals who are permanent residents of Hong Kong are also entitled to a Hong Kong Special Administrative Region passport.
+Australian Hongkongers who are permanent residents of Hong Kong and nationals of the PRC are entitled to apply for the Hong Kong Special Administrative Region passport.

-Following the imposition by mainland China upon Hong Kong of the Hong Kong national security law, which Australia regards as being in breach of the Hong Kong Basic Law, on 7 July the Australian government issued an official travel advisory warning travellers and Australian passport holders residing in Hong Kong, advising the latter group: “If you’re concerned about the new law, reconsider your need to remain in Hong Kong."
+Following the central government's imposition of the Hong Kong national security law, which Australia regards as being in breach of the Hong Kong Basic Law, on 7 July the Australian government issued an official travel advisory warning travellers and Australian passport holders residing in Hong Kong, advising the latter group: "If you're concerned about the new law, reconsider your need to remain in Hong Kong."
 On 9 July 2020, Australia suspended its extradition agreement with Hong Kong, which had been in place since 1993.
-(There is no extradition agreement between Australia and China.)
+(There is no extradition agreement between Australia and mainland China.)